makeusabrew/audioteejs/README.md

 ### Event details

-Note: a bug in versions up to 0.0.2 means only the `data` lifecycle event is actually currently emitted.
+Note: a bug in versions up to and including 0.0.2 means only the `data` lifecycle event is actually currently emitted.

 - **`data`**: Emitted for each audio chunk.
 The `data` property contains raw PCM audio bytes
 - **`start`**: Emitted when audio capture begins successfully